How to Prepare for Christmas Decorating Now

-Today I’m sharing How to Prepare for Christmas Decorating Now before all the good stuff is gone.
-This is a collection of lessons & tips that I’ve learned over the years, as well as some great decorating finds that you will love for this year.
+It’s hard to believe, but now is the time to start preparing for Christmas decorating.
+Now is the time to save money and get the best deals before all the good stuff is gone.
+I’m sharing a collection of lessons and tips that I’ve learned over the years, as well as some great decorating finds you’ll love this year.
+It’s hard to believe, but Christmas Decor has already been flying off the shelves for weeks.
+So let’s get prepared today!

 Plan Early – To Prepare for Christmas Decorating Now

-First, it’s important to decide what you want your décor to look like for the coming holidays.
-You will want to make a list of colors, styles, etc. In addition, what décor will you use from last year, what are you getting rid of and what needs to be purchased to fill in any gaps.
+First, deciding what you want your dรฉcor to look like for the coming holidays is important.
+You will want to create a list of colors, styles, and other details.
+In addition, what dรฉcor will you use from last year, what are you getting rid of, and what needs to be purchased to fill in any gaps?

-Once you have your list, then you need to purchase quickly.
-I’m always amazed at how quick certain items fly off the shelves.
-Here is a list of items that will be picked over quickly and it’s best to purchase as soon as you’ve made your decisions.
+Once you have your list, you need to purchase quickly.
+I’m always amazed at how fast certain items fly off the shelves.
+Here’s a list of items that will be picked over quickly; it’s best to purchase them as soon as you’ve made your decisions.

 Holiday Ribbons & Gift Wrap

-A great tip is to keep craft paper, as well as red and white baker’s string on hand for holiday wrapping because it’s a less expensive way to stretch your holiday budget.
+A great tip is to keep craft paper and red and white baker’s twineย on hand for holiday wrapping, as it’s a less expensive way to stretch your holiday budget.

 Some Favorites- Click to Shop